ZanichelliEditore/laravel-jwt-idp/readme.md

 redirect the user to the IDP login.
 After the login success the IDP will redirect the user to the application passing a token.
 The application must use that token to retrieve the user data.

+### Installation
+- Clone the project
+- Duplicate the file .env.example and change the name in .env
+- In the root the project execute ``composer install``
+- In the project root execute the command ``php artisan key:generate``

 ### Routes
 GET Requests